KleponBiru/KnightGo/README.md

 Space - Jump<br>
 LeftShift - Dash<br>

-If you encounter problem, feel free to contact me Thank you
+<br>If you encounter problem, feel free to contact me
+Thank you